poelstra/ezwave/README.md

     -   It should ask you whether to install these when you first open the repo, click Yes.
 -   Make sure you use the [workspace's version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript)

-### (Outdated) Developing your own customization
+### Developing your own customization

-**TODO This section is outdated, and still referring to the non-mono-repo approach**

-To start controlling your own home, take a look at `src/demo/*` for inspiration, copy it to another folder and start hacking ;)
+To start controlling your own home, take a look at `app/demo` for inspiration.
+It's the app that controls the devices in my home, connected through the MHub message broker.

--   Run `npm run build` to build
+It supports connecting multiple Z-Wave USB sticks, Security S0, dynamically plugging and unplugging the stick(s) and a (hardcoded) list of Z-Wave devices.
+It does this without a glitch for years already.

+It does not yet have a (convenient) way of e.g. onboarding new devices, has no support for battery class devices (yet), etc.

+You can run the app with your existing Z-Wave stick, it won't modify any configuration on it, so it's safe and easy to experiment.

+Anyway, in order to get started:

+-   Set up a config file `app/demo/config.json` (see app/demo/src/index for its format).

+    -   You can configure the serial port id of the devices, and add the home+node ID of a stick you own (just leave it empty initially, it will print the IDs it found).

+    -   Example:

+        ```json
+        {
+        	"serial": {
+        		"ports": ["/dev/serial/by-id/usb-0658_0200-if00"]
+        	},
+        	"hosts": [
+        		{
+        			"homeId": 1234567,
+        			"nodeId": 1,
+        			"type": "StaticController",
+        			"networkKey": "abcdefabcdefabcdefabcdefabcdefab"
+        		}
+        	],
+        	"mhub": {
+        		"url": "192.168.1.1",
+        		"user": "zwave",
+        		"pass": "somepassword"
+        	}
+        }
+        ```

--   Run `node dist/demo/index` to start it
+-   Run `node apps/demo/lib/index` to start it

 Detailed debug information from the protocol layers can be obtained by enabling the `zwave` debug namespace in the `DEBUG` environment
 variable:

--   `DEBUG=zwave:* node dist/demo/index`
+-   `DEBUG=zwave:* node apps/demo/lib/index`

-VSCode is the recommended IDE to hack on it.

-In the future, the library will be split across separate NPM packages, such that this process will become easier.
-Drop me a note (in the issues) if you're already interested in this.
+### Running in Docker

+A barebones Dockerfile is provided as an example to run the demo app.
+Set up a config file (in `apps/demo/config.json`) as mentioned above, then run:

+-   `cd ~/src/ezwave` # Assuming this is where you cloned this repo
+-   `./common/scripts/prepare-docker-cache.sh`
+-   `docker build -t ezwave .`
+-   `docker run -v ~/src/ezwave/apps/demo:/config ezwave`

 ## Support